amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/startChatContactAPI/README.md

 Note: you will want to show the widget only when there is a conversation in progress.
 If the widget is visible when there is no conversation, you will just see a loading spinner.

 1. In your website's html code, import the 'amazon-connect-chat-interface.js' file from this repo.
+If you want to modify the code in the interface.js file, you can refer to [this repo](https://github.com/amazon-connect/amazon-connect-chat-interface) to see its source.

     ```html
     <script src="amazon-connect-chat-interface.js"></script>